Artie Romero: Comics and publishing

-In his school years Romero published original illustrations by Frank Frazetta, Vaughn Bodē, Barry Windsor-Smith and Michael William Kaluta in his comics and science fiction fanzine Realm (1969–72).
+In his school years Romero published original illustrations by Frank Frazetta, Vaughn Bodē, Barry Windsor-Smith, and Michael William Kaluta in his comics and science fiction fanzine Realm (1969–72).
 He dropped out of college to help found Everyman Studios, an artists' collective.
-Other founding members of Everyman Studios include illustrators Rick Berry and Darrel Anderson, who later founded Braid Media Arts.
+Other founding members of Everyman Studios include illustrators Rick Berry and Darrel Kurt Anderson, who later founded Braid Media Arts.

+Romero was commissioned by Frank M. Robinson in 1973 to create a full page, color illustration for Robinson's short story "Downhill All the Way."
+It was published in the first issue of In Touch magazine in June, 1974.

-In 1974–75, Anderson and Romero were co-editors of a Colorado Springs alternative newspaper, The Everyman Flyer, which included underground comix.
+In 1974–75, Anderson and Romero were co-editors of a Colorado Springs alternative newspaper, Everyman Flyer, which included underground comix.

 From 1978 to 1981, Romero edited and published Cascade Comix Monthly, a fanzine about underground comix with news and artist interviews, including Art Spiegelman, Denis Kitchen, Dan O'Neill, Gilbert Shelton and Trina Robbins.
 Cascade also published original comix and art by S. Clay Wilson, Spain Rodriguez, Skip Williamson, M. K. Brown, Jay Lynch and other pioneering underground comix artists.
 Several full-size underground comix, tabloids and a series of 21 minicomics with color covers were published under Everyman Comics' imprint.
 Several of Romero's minicomics were reprinted, including their color covers, in Fantagraphics' 2010 anthology, Newave!
 The Underground Mini Comix of the 1980s.

 Animator, producer and director

 While attending college, Romero began working on animation projects such as music videos, TV commercials and movie titles.
 He continued to do so from 1981 through 1994 as Everyman Studios, then in 1994 he founded ARG!
 Cartoon Animation Studio.
 ARG! currently produces animation for movies, television and the Web.
-Romero's screen credits include digital effects animation for Johnny Mnemonic (Sony Pictures, 1995), and animated cartoon segments for a children's program, TV Planet (Rocky Mountain PBS, 1999).
+Romero's screen credits include visual effects animation for Johnny Mnemonic (Sony Pictures, 1995), and animated cartoon segments for a children's program, TV Planet (Rocky Mountain PBS, 1999).